waigo/waigo/README.md

 Error: Module "support/db/mongo" has more than one plugin implementation to choose from: waigo-plugin1, waigo-plugin2, ...
 ```

-If you don't want to remove one of the offending plugins then pick which plugin's implementation you want to use by providing a version of the module file within your app's folder tree.
+If you don't want to remove one of the offending plugins then pick which plugin's implementation you want to use by providing a version of the module file within your app's source folder tree.
 For example, if you wanted Waigo to use the implementation provided by `waigo-plugin1` then you would do:

 ```javascript
 // in file: <your app folder>/src/support/db/mongo.js